sapozhnikovv/OnTran.EF.SCU/README.md

 Services resolved from the dependency injection scope within the functor automatically use the shared main transaction and connection, without any code changes.

 ## Key Difference from TransactionScope
-Unlike TransactionScope (which uses ambient transactions with Linux/container limitations), this extension:
+Unlike TransactionScope (which uses ambient transactions with the limitations for Linux/container), this extension:
 - Uses explicit connection/transaction sharing (no MSDTC dependency)
 - Works natively in Docker/Linux containers
 - Creates scoped short-lived contexts that integrate with DI